fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ```
 Create a Heroku account in https://devcenter.heroku.com/.
 Install the Heroku package using the command: npm install -g heroku.
-Create a Heroku application with the command <i>heroku create</i>, commit your code to the repository and move it to Heroku with command <i>git push heroku main</i>.
+Create a Heroku application with the command <i>heroku create</i>, commit your code to the repository and move it to Heroku with the command <i>git push heroku main</i>.

 If everything went well, the application works: